cs164spring2019/VM/README.md

 ```

 Create a network interface (eth0) configured with NAT networking.
-Create a network interface (eth1) configured with bridged networking with the wireless interface on the host machine (en0).
+Create a network interface (eth1) configured with bridged networking with the wireless interface (en0) on the host machine.
 Finally, add a portforward [host:2005 => VM:22].

 ```
 Executing VBoxManage modifyvm alp3.9 --nic1 nat